Valet worker killed in crash beat childhood leukemia only to die by reckless driver, loved ones say

 "He was the love of my life, and I don't think I'll ever be the same without him," Astorga said through tears.

 She told ABC13 that Rodriguez beat childhood leukemia only to die by the rash decision of a reckless driver.
+An account has been set up to help with expenses for Rodriguez's memorial.

 Police say Ahmedal Modawi, a valet for a hookah lounge across the street, was doing donuts in a customer's car.